 WHEREAS, in Kyllo v.
-United States, the United States Supreme Court ruled directly on thermal imaging systems, holding that law enforcement must first obtain a warrant when using FLIR to search a private residence; and
+United States, the United States Supreme Court ruled directly on thermal imaging systems, holding that law enforcement must first obtain a warrant when using a FLIR to search a private residence; and

-WHEREAS, "Where, as here, the Government uses a device that is not in general public use, to explore details of a private home that would previously have been unknowable without physical intrusion, the surveillance is a Fourth Amendment "search," and is presumptively unreasonable without a warrant."
+WHEREAS, the Court in Kyollo stated: "[w]here, as here, the Government uses a device that is not in general public use, to explore details of a private home that would previously have been unknowable without physical intrusion, the surveillance is a Fourth Amendment 'search,' and is presumptively unreasonable without a warrant."
 Kyllo v.
-US, 533 U.S. 27, 121 S.Ct.
-2038 (2001); and
+US, (2001) 533 U.S. 27; and